K-12 Chemistry Outreach

 AP Fridays at Purdue:

 The purpose of these lab sessions is to provide schools with the time and support needed to conduct suggested AP Labs in a guided-inquiry format on a college campus.
-Participation in one of the scheduled labs would help to ensure AP students have access to necessary resources outlined in both the AP Environmental Science and AP Chemistry curriculum frameworks that are requirements of the AP Course Audit.
+Participation in one of the scheduled labs would help to ensure AP students have access to necessary resources outlined in the AP curriculum frameworks that are requirements of the AP Course Audit.

 We offer a variety of professional development workshops.
 These workshops include content, pedagogy, STEM integration, and GLOBE certification.
 To discuss a professional development workshop for your school, contact Saran Nern at snern @ purdue.edu.